 Close monitoring and careful management will enable any additional impacts associated with the Wyndham Harbour development to be addressed as they arise.
-This Management Plan provides a framework for such actions. (moved from section 5.7 Werribee South Coastline in 2010 version)
+This Management Plan provides a framework for such actions.

-FUTURE DIRECTIONS To manage the development of Wyndham Harbour to protect the adjoining rural precincts from any detrimental impacts.
-(Cl 21.11-4 Wyndham Harbour)
+To manage the development of Wyndham Harbour to protect the adjoining rural precincts from any detrimental impacts.